kuzinmv/osmpie-doc/en/perfect.junction.md

 ---

-## 5. Parking, Stops, Cycling Infrastructure, and Trams
+## 5. Parking, Stops, Bike Lanes and Trams

-OSMPIE's initial version incorporates partial support for parking and cycling infrastructure tags, specifically addressing their impact on carriageway width and road polygons.
-Location, width, and parking orientation (determining parking lane width) are considered.

-### Parking and Cycling Infrastructure
+In the first version of OSMPIE, partial support for parking and bike lane tags is implemented.
+Only those parameters that affect the roadway width and road polygons are taken into account, i.e., location and width.
+For parking, orientation is also considered, as it determines the parking lane width.

+**Parking and bike lanes:**
 ```osm
 way
     parking:{side} = lane|street_side